GeekieSpice/ctf-hackfest/README.md

 To view the cheat sheet [click here](https://geekiespice.github.io/ctf-hackfest/).

-This cheat sheet was created by modifying the [Bloodborne Cheat Sheet](https://github.com/ZKjellberg/bloodborne-cheat-sheet/) created by Zachary Kjellberg that modified from the existing [Dark Souls 2 Cheat Sheet](https://github.com/smcnabb/dark-souls-2-cheat-sheet/tree/gh-pages) created [Stephen McNabb](https://github.com/smcnabb).
+The following is a checklist and set of information for use when attempting CTF or Hackfest style challenges.
+This checklist was created by using [Stephen McNabb](https://github.com/smcnabb)'s Dark Soul Cheat Sheet code along with the initial content dump from [Orangepeelbeef](https://gist.github.com/orangepeelbeef)'s hacking_ctf_tools.